 2) So if it’s legal, can I buy it at the dispensary and gift it to my friends?

 No, this is called diversion.
 Dispensary licenses require that they ban members from diverting medical cannabis to non-members.
-Because you purchased the medicine for yourself to use as a patient, you cannot redistribute that cannabis to people who are not qualified patients.

 3) Do I have to get a state ID card?